-This is defined in the FCA Handbook as follows:
+This is defined in the Handbook as follows:

-- (a) (in relation to a contract) a contract which; - (i) \\\\(in accordance with article 61(3) of the Regulated Activities Order)-a contract which, at the time it was-is entered into, meets the following conditions:
+(a) (in relation to a contract) (in accordance with article 61(3) of the Regulated Activities Order) a contract which, at the time it was entered into, meets the following conditions:

-- a lender provides credit to an individual or to trustees (the (iA)'borrower'); and (iiB) the obligation of the borrower to repay is secured by a first legal-mortgage on land (other than timeshare accommodation) in the United KingdomEEA, at least 40% of which is used, or is intended to be used, in the case of credit provided to an individual, as or in connection with a dwelling; by the borrower or (in the case of credit provided to a trustees who is not an individual), as or in connection with a dwelling by an individual who is a beneficiary of the trust, or by a related person.by an individual who is a beneficiary of the trust, or by a person who is in relation to the borrower or (in the case of credit provided to trustees) a beneficiary of the trust: (A) that person's spouse; or (B) a person (whether or not of the opposite sex) whose relationship with that person has the characteristics of the relationship between husband and wife; or is not a home purchase plan, a limited payment second charge bridging (ii) loan, a second charge business loan, an investment property loan, an exempt consumer buy-to-let mortgage contract, an exempt equitable mortgage bridging loan, an exempt housing authority loan or a limited interest second charge credit union loan within the meaning of article 61A(1) or (2) of the Regulated Activities Order; and if the contract was entered into before 21 March 2016: (iii) (A) at the time the contract was entered into, entering into the contract constituted the regulated activity of entering into a regulated mortgage contract; or (B) the contract is a consumer credit back book mortgage contract within the meaning of article 2 of the MCD Order (C) that person's parent, brother, sister, child, grandparent or grandchild. (in relation to a specified investment) the investment, specified in (b) - (b) (in relation to a specified investment) the investment, specified in article 88 of the Regulated Activities Order, which is rights under a regulated mortgage contract in (a).
+- (i) a lender provides credit to an individual or to trustees (the 'borrower'); and (in accordance with article 61(3) of the Regulated Activities Order) at the time it is entered into, meets the following conditions: - (A) a lender provides credit to an individual or to trustees (the 'borrower'); and - (B) the obligation of the borrower to repay is secured by a mortgage on land in the EEA, at least 40% of which is used, or is intended to be used, in the case of credit provided to an individual, as or in connection with a dwelling; or (in the case of credit provided to a trustee who is not an individual), as or in connection with a dwelling by an individual who is a beneficiary of the trust, or by a related person; - (ii) the obligation of the borrower to repay is secured by a mortgage on land in the EEA, at least 40% of which is used, or is intended to be used, as or in connection with a dwelling or (in the case of credit provided to trustees), as or in connection with a dwelling by a related person. is not a home purchase plan, a limited payment second charge bridging loan, a second charge business loan, an investment property loan, an exempt consumer buy-to-let mortgage contract, an exempt equitable mortgage bridging loan, an exempt housing authority loan or a limited interest second charge credit union loan within the meaning or article 61A(1) or (2) of the Regulated Activities Order; and - (iii) if the contract was entered into before 21 March 2016: - (A) at the time the contract was entered into, entering into the contract constituted the regulated activity of entering into a regulated mortgage contract; or - (B) the contract is a consumer credit back book mortgage contract within the meaning of article 2 of the MCD Order. - (b) (in relation to a specified investment) the investment, specified in article 88 of the Regulated Activities Order, which is rights under a regulated mortgage contract within (a).